4 DAYS FROM $2,499

 Dingle Peninsula’s sweeping beauty and the Blasket Centre

 Discover the dramatic coastline of the Dingle Peninsula, boasting more archaeological monuments than any other landscape in Western Europe, and renowned for its cinematic beauty, as many Star Wars fans already know.
 As you journey to Slea Head, the westernmost point of Europe, you’ll pass glittering coves, rugged mountains, and ancient Gaeltacht (Irish-speaking) communities dotted with beehive-like huts.
-Along the way, enjoy another exclusive President’s Club feature when we stop by the Dingle Distillery — a charming and independent spirits maker producing award-winning whiskey, gin, and vodka in a town renowned for its hospitality!
+Along the way, enjoy another exclusive President Cruise Feature when we stop by the Dingle Distillery — a charming and independent spirits maker producing award-winning whiskey, gin, and vodka in a town renowned for its hospitality!

 Then, learn more about life along the Dingle Peninsula when you visit the Blasket Centre, a heritage museum chronicling daily life on the nearby islands and on Dingle itself.
 Enjoy exhibits of artwork, architecture, vignettes, and videos before heading back to the ship for lunch.
 You’ll have an afternoon at leisure to continue your explorations of Dingle on your own.